Norbert-Oleksy/PathfindingExample/README.md

 ---

 ### 📝 About
-**Pathfinding System** is a technical demo implementing turn-based tactical movement logic on a square grid.
+**Pathfinding system** is a technical demo implementing turn-based tactical movement logic on a square grid.
 The core objective was to create a robust architecture where units navigate through different terrain types (traversable, obstacles, covers) while respecting movement and attack ranges.

 The project features a fully functional **runtime map editor**, allowing users to generate grids, paint terrain types, and place units to test pathfinding behavior in real-time.